 How to tell if gluten is affecting your digestive tract

-Doctors diagnose the need for a gluten-free diet based partly on symptoms that keep coming back.
-These can include:
+Healthcare providers diagnose the need for a gluten-free diet based on the diagnosis

 Joint pain and inflammation